Phoenix Rising (roller coaster): Layout

-The train leaves the station with a small right-handed-turn, tracking towards the chain lift hill.
-Once at the top, the ride dives down into a twisty drop.
-Riders experience a series of additional twists and turns before the ride takes an over-banked curve that brings riders close to flipping upside down above the rides' entrance sign.
-The ride sharply swings right for several beats then swings left for another few beats before returning to the loading dispatch station.
+The train leaves the station with a small right-handed turn, tracking towards the chain lift hill.
+Once at the top, the ride dives down into a twisted drop.
+Riders experience a series of additional twists and turns before the ride takes an over-banked curve that brings riders close to flipping upside down above the ride's entrance sign.
+The ride sharply swings right for several beats, then swings left for another few beats before returning to the loading dispatch station.
 On-ride speakers allow riders to hear the flaps of a phoenix's wings.
-Phoenix Rising at Busch Gardens Tampa Bay contains no full inversions, following the family-friendly coaster theme.
+Phoenix Rising at Busch Gardens Tampa Bay features no full inversions, consistent with the family-friendly coaster theme.

 Reception

-When Phoenix Rising opened, a critic for Attractions magazine wrote that the ride paled in comparison to some of Busch Gardens Tampa Bay's larger roller coasters.
+When Phoenix Rising opened, a critic for Attractions Magazine wrote that the ride paled in comparison to some of Busch Gardens Tampa Bay's larger roller coasters.
 Nonetheless, the critic wrote, "Though many of us desire the tallest, fastest, most thrilling attraction, theme parks need to be more than that.
 Phoenix Rising accomplishes this goal."
 The Tampa Bay Times wrote that "Phoenix Rising is a big kid initiation coaster of sorts."